How to Quiet ATV Exhaust Noise – Your 12 Best Options

 The leak may be hard to spot, but start at the front and work your way backward.

 Check all welds or joints between the different parts of the system extra carefully.
-The first few inches of pipe from the engine are usually most prone to leaks and cracks because of the big fluctuations in temperature.
+The first few inches of pipe from the engine are usually most prone to leaks and cracks because of the significant fluctuations in temperature.

 Look for black zoot, a sure indicator of a leak.
 Weld the leak or replace broken parts with new ones to restore stock performance.